-Kerry Whiteley is a registered mental health counselor intern, yoga instructor, and studio owner of URU Yoga Gulf Breeze.
+Kerry Whiteley is a registered mental health counselor intern and studio owner of URU Yoga Gulf Breeze.
 She is also a public speaker, mental health advocate, and practitioner.
 Kerry uses her experience and expertise to help others heal, learn new ways of thinking, process traumatic events, and gain new coping skills.
 In her practice, she draws from diverse therapeutic techniques that empower others with tools to overcome even the most difficult circumstances.
 Kerry believes it takes bravery to heal, and she sees it as an honor and privilege to witness and assist others in that process.

 Fani Sculley is a speaker, performing artist, proud Latina, feminist, mental health advocate, and inclusion activist.
 A native of Venezuela, Fani journeyed to the U.S. shortly after her 18th birthday to pursue the American dream.
 Since then, she’s earned a bachelor’s degree in Psychology and a master’s degree in Clinical Social Work from the University of West Florida.
 Fani marries the art of storytelling with evidence-based research to increase mental health awareness, create inclusive spaces, raise multicultural awareness, and advocate for lasting changes in our communities.
 Her story, cultural background, extensive experience in policy and advocacy, and creative spirit bring a unique and exciting perspective to our programs.